 Fumigation is a very dangerous insect-control method.
-TO SAFEGUARD HUMAN LIFE, IS THE FIRST REQUIREMENT FOR ITS USE.
-If the factors of this important consideration are not understood or cannot be followed, FUMIGATION SHOULD NOT BE USED BY HOME OWNERS.
+To safeguard human life is the first requirement in its use.
+If the factors of this important consideration are not understood or cannot be followed, fumigation should not be used by home owners.
 Use the services of professional pest-control operators.

-A fumigant kills insects in a gaseous (volatile) form.
+A fumigant kills insects as a gaseous (volatile) form.
 At the moment of use, it is either a solid, a liquid, or a gas.
 Once applied it normally becomes volatile and moves as a gas throughout the area to be treated.
 Some fumigants are heavier than air and move downward.
-Fumigants are used mainly to treat (large or small) enclosed spaces, food or clothing, or hard-toget-at places in buildings and other situations.
+Fumigants are used mainly to treat (large or small) enclosed spaces, food or clothing, or hard-to-get-at places in buildings and other situations.

-Note: Aerosols are not fumigants.
-In a gas-forming aerosol, the insecticide is distributed through an area by a gas-forming chemical which may or may not control insects itself.
+Note: Aerosols are not true fumigants.
+In a gasforming aerosol, the insecticide is distributed through an area by a gas-forming chemical which may or may not control insects itself.
 On the other hand, the fumigant applied and the gas it forms are the same material only in a different chemical form, similar to water and steam.
 Consequently (with some exceptions of course), aerosols may be reasonably safe to use.
-FUMIGANTS NEVER ARE.
+Fumigants never are.